jcoleman45/6300test/Project1/manual.md

 argument or after the `delimiters` and `min_length`.

 - For optional arguments,
 	- `-d` : Sentence delimiters are specified without any spaces.
-Ex - `.;:`.
-This will override the default delimiters `.?!`
+Example: `.;:`.
+This will override the default delimiters of `.?!`
 	- `-l` : Value of `min_length` should be a valid integer greater than 0.
 This will override the default value of 3

 ###3.3 Examples